shubhra/traffic-sign-classifier/README.md

 # traffic-sign-classifier
-Build a traffic sign recognition classifier using neural networks
+Use deep neural networks and convolutional neural networks to classify traffic signs